phult/apify/README.md

 # Apify

-A pretty library in order to help developers to create `RESTful API services` lightly, quickly even without writing code.
+A pretty library to help developers build `RESTful API services` lightly, quickly and properly even without writing code.

-It's always easy to customize to suit any need such as define data relationships, modify/ create new APIs, communicate or integrate into other systems.
+It's always easy to customize to suit any need such as defining data relationships, authorization, caching, communicating or integrating into other systems.

 ## Features